 The winery | Chelsea boots

 For us, winter is bunking down next to a crackling fire in some country winery—preferably with a good glass of pinot close by.
 For weekend getaways like this, Oxfords and Derbies can come across as a bit stuffy.
 You still want to look sharp, but not black-tie-board-room sharp.
 This is where Chelsea boots can really shine.
 In fact, they’re probably our favourite versatile winter shoe: you can dress them up with suit pants, or right down with jeans.
-The round-toed LUCCA Chelsea boot has got smart-casual written all over it, but we also like the high ankle-profile of styles like OSBOURNE.
+The round-toed LUCCA Chelsea boot has got smart-casual written all over it, but we also like the high ankle-profile of styles like OSBOURNE 2.0.
 Just match these guys with dark slim-fit denim and lots of cosy knitwear.

 The footy | Chukka boots

 Chukkas and desert boots are close cousins of the Chelsea, and they’re perfect for winter footy games.
 With Chukkas in winter, you probably want to steer clear of crepe soles (you’ll see these more often on desert boots).
 They’re a bit flimsier than synthetic rubber, and they don’t give you much grip on wet surfaces.
-Instead, look for mid-height, full leather, rubber-soled shoes like the ELLIAS.
+Instead, look for mid-height, full leather, Thunit-soled shoes like the BRODY.
 These guys feature leather uppers, cement construction and hard-wearing rubber soles.
 They also clean up fine if you accidentally spill sauce on them (very handy at the footy).
 Chukkas generally look best under denim: just throw on your favourite jeans, a chambray or flannel shirt, and a chunky puffer jacket.
 And again, save your suede Chukkas for spring and summer.
 You don’t to run and hide every time there’s a light shower.

 The shops | Sneakers

 Canvas sneakers look great, but they’re not really winter-proof.
 When the weather gets wild, and you’re running down the shops, you want pure leather sneakers with good traction and thick rubber soles.
 Men’s sneakers come in all shapes, colours and styles, and picking a new pair is mostly down to preference.
-Starting your collection with white DECO sneakers is a smart play (they go with literally everything) but in winter you might want to opt for something darker.
-A pair of navy SMITH sneakers, dark green SPECTRE sneakers, or black TRACER sneakers will see you through the chilly months, no problem.
+Starting your collection with white DECO 2 sneakers is a smart play (they go with literally everything) but in winter you might want to opt for something darker.
+A pair of navy SMITH sneakers, or black PERRY sneakers will see you through the chilly months, no problem.
 Styling these guys is also a no-brainer: they look good under jogger chinos, slim-fit jeans and grey sweat pants.
 Heck, sneakers can even work under a charcoal or navy suit.